AndreiBlindu/decentralized_secret_managing_blockchain/README.md

 ### Whistleblower App
 -> src/whistleblower_app

-Client that allows the whistleblower to trigger the desired actions on the smart contract by entering the appropriate passwords
+Client that allows the whistleblower to trigger the desired actions on the smart contract by entering the appropriate passwords.
+In this PoC it's not an actual app but a simple JS client.

 ### Newsfeed App
 We suppose it to be a famous app used by the people potentially interested in the secret.